qntm/base131072/README.md

 ## Is this ready yet?

-No. We need 131,586 "safe" characters for this encoding, but as of Unicode 8.0 only 101,064 exist.
-(A calculation for Unicode 9.0 is forthcoming but we know already that it's not enough.)
-However, future versions of Unicode may add enough safe characters for this to be made possible.
+No. We need 131,586 "safe" characters for this encoding, but as of Unicode 9.0 only 108,397 exist.
+However, future versions of Unicode may add enough safe characters for this to become possible.
 In any case, the groundwork can certainly be laid.